MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/items/catalogs.md

 ## Field reference

 This section describes each field you see in the **Catalogs** tab.
 When you first create a title, you have no catalogs.
-You won't see any fields in the **Catalogs** tab until you create a catalog, as shown in the example provided following this section.
+You won't see any fields in the **Catalogs** tab, until you create a catalog, as shown in the example provided following this section.

 The fields are presented in groups, which you will encounter as you select the tab.
 Any values you see in the examples provided are those created by following the step-by-step instructions for creating a catalog.